Our Customers are very important to US!

 3. It can result in conformational changes in the leg. back. & the entire equine

-Remember ~~ Foot structurehape can be easily changed - anatomy can't ~~
+Remember ~~ Foot structure and shape can be easily changed - anatomy can't ~~

-For each foot there is a specific conformation (shape) that provides maximum strength.
+For each foot there is a specific conformation (shape) that provides strength and locomotion.

-Maximum strength means the foot's ability to withstand, accept, absorb, dissipate and transmit loading (weight bearing) forces in a manner that offers the greatest protection to the horse
+The hoof must have the ability to withstand, accept, absorb, dissipate and transmit weight bearing forces in a manner that offers the greatest protection to the horse

-It is the proper combination of these variables with careful consideration of proper movement throughout each gait matched to allow each limb to move in proper sync with each other limb, that we recognize as the
+It is the proper combination of these variables with careful consideration of proper movement throughout each gait that allows each limb to move in proper sync with each other limb, that we recognize as the

 properly balanced foot.